milovanderlinden/blackarch-site/_posts/2018-01-24-new-mirror.md

 ---
 layout: post
-title: New mirror added in the Netherlands!
+title: Mirror in the Netherlands
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [neostrada.nl](http://mirror.neostrada.nl/blackarch/) for becoming a BlackArch Linux mirror.